mikemorcerf/job-post-maker-using-serpapi/README.md

 ## 🙌 Output Sample
-(Jobs scrapped September/25/2024 using the parameters pre-filled in the script)<br>
+(Jobs scraped September/25/2024 using the parameters pre-filled in the script)<br>
 List generated in `./GENERATED_JOB_LIST.txt`:
 ```
 🦖 Backend/Full Stack developer – Ruby on Rails at @Cisco Meraki: https://rubyonremote.com/jobs/62925-backend-full-stack-developer-ruby-on-rails-at-cisco-meraki?